“In the early 80’s I formed a company with Morris Levy of Roulette Records called Sunnyview Records.

 Although I lived in Miami, the company was based in NYC.
 I brought with me to this new label Dan Joseph, who had worked for me at TK Records and was one of the best promo men in NYC.

-A couple of producers by the name of Joe Webb and Frank Fair who I knew from the streets and the music bidness brought me an act called Newcleus.
-A rap group from the city.
+A couple of producers by the name of Joe Webb and Frank Fair who I knew from the streets and the music bidness brought me an act called Newcleus, a group from the city.

 I was looking for a hip hop act out of New York cause most of my stuff came out of Miami and this was a New York group that was presented to me for a change of pace.
 When I first heard it, I heard the beginnings of a hit record.
 Their first release was Wikki Wikki Wikki and I thought it was just kooky enough to be a hit.